GODFREY OSWALD, BSc, MSc

 You can also visit

-my photograph gallery of some of the fascinating libraries I visited in Brazil, Egypt, much of West Africa, most of Europe and Malaysia, for my research project abroad between 2002 and 2007 for the first edition and second editions of Library World Records
+my photograph gallery of some of the fascinating libraries I visited in northern Brazil, Egypt, West Africa (Ghana, Nigeria and Cote d'ivoire, most of Europe and Malaysia, for my research project abroad between 2002 and 2007 for the first edition and second editions of Library World Records

 I have two further book projects.
 I have 10 extensive blogs published on the web at